Welcome to the Athrey Lab at Texas A&M University.

 The unifying theme of our research is to develop a comprehensive understanding of the mechanistic and functional basis of phenotypic variation and adaptations in natural and domesticated populations.
-This research is valuable, not only for understanding the genetic basis of traits, but also in the broader context of finding solutions to real world problems, for example, disease resistance in hots, or host preference in infectious disease vectors.
+This research is valuable, not only for understanding the genetic basis of traits, but also in the broader context of finding solutions to real world problems, such as feeding the world’s growing population sustainably while protecting our natural world.

 Domesticated animals, like chicken, are tremendous models to deconvolute important details about how genes contribute to particular phenotypes, especially in the case of complex traits.
 Chicken also occupy key positions in the global health, food security and sustainability equation, due to their direct relevance to human health and well being.
 The main areas of emphasis in our lab are described below:

 Identifying individual genes, mutations and functional interactions that control important adaptive phenotypes is the one of the major puzzles in biology.
 Characterizing sequence variation in genes and regulatory elements underlying traits has great importance in a variety of contexts – such as understanding disease resistance, or skeletal muscle deformities, host-seeking behaviors in disease vectors.
 In our lab we are interested in using crossing experiments coupled with next-generation sequencing approaches to unravel the genetic basis of complex traits.
 Avian traits of particular interest to our lab are disease resistance, degenerative myopathies and behavior.

 At present we are applying whole genomic and functional datasets to characterize the basis of Woody Breast in broiler chicken.